giswqs/geog-414/book/labs/lab_01.md

 ## Submission requirements

 1. Upload a screenshot of your map for each question.
 2. Provide a link to your notebook on Colab.
+See instructions [here](https://geog-414.gishub.org/book/labs/instructions.html).

 ## Question 1